Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 After all workloads are migrated off the on-premises original network segment, the following steps should be followed:

 1. Decommission (retire) on-premises network segment and default gateway.
-2. Connect pre-staged NSX-T ntwork segment to AVS NSX-T T1 router.
+2. Connect pre-staged NSX-T network segment to AVS NSX-T T1 router.
 This will immediately advertise the previously disconnected network segment through BGP back to the customer's on-premises environment.

 This approach like Option 1, will require an outage so please plan accordingly.